LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Introduction

-In this study, we propose a learning-based ensemble approach with NAS for dose prediction, named LENAS, which adopts the teacher-student paradigm by leveraging the combination of diverse outputs from multiple automatically designed neural networks as a teacher model zoo to guide the target student network training.
-The core of our LENAS includes two folds.
-First, instead of using off-the-shelf networks, we present a novel U-shape differentiable neural architecture search framework, named U-NAS, which automatically and efficiently searches for neural architecture from enormous architecture configurations to ensure both high performance and diversity of teacher models.
+To address the aforementioned challenges, we propose a learning-based ensemble approach with NAS for dose prediction, named LENAS.
+Our method adopts the teacher-student paradigm by leveraging a combination of diverse outputs from multiple automatically designed neural networks as a teacher model zoo to guide the target student network.
+The core of our LENAS includes two modules.
+First, instead of relying on off-the-shelf networks, we present a novel U-shape differentiable neural architecture search framework, named U-NAS, which automatically and efficiently searches for neural architectures from enormous architecture configurations for the teacher ensembles.
+In addition, we design a diversity--encouraging loss to ensure both the high performance and diversity of the searched architectures.
 Second, to reduce the computational costs in the inference phase and meanwhile ensure high ensemble performance, we further present a knowledge distillation (KD) network with adversarial learning, named KDA-Net, which hierarchically transfers the distilled knowledge from the teacher networks to the student network.
-To the best of our knowledge, the proposed LENAS is the first method to integrate NAS into KD in the medical imaging field, and the first method to investigate NAS and KD in ensemble learning.
-The proposed method has been evaluated on two public datasets, \ie, OpenKBP dataset of 2020 AAPM Grand Challenge and the AIMIS dataset of 2021 Tencent AIMIS Challenge (task 4).
-Our U-NAS ensembles achieved the mean absolute error (MAE) of 2.357 and 1.465 in dose score and DVH score on the OpenKBP dataset, respectively, superior to the champion of the AAPM challenge.
-And our single LENAS model achieved the MAE of 2.565 and 1.737 in dose score and DVH score on OpenKBP, respectively, superior to the state-of-the-art methods~\cite{babier2020openkbp,long2015fully,milletari2016v,ronneberger2015u}.
-In addition, our single U-NAS model also achieved the mean square error (MSE) of 15611.6398 in dose score on AIMIS, winning the first place in the AIMIS challenge.

-Our contributions mainly include four folds: \begin{itemize} \item We present a novel learning-based ensemble framework, named LENAS, including the U-NAS framework which efficiently and automatically searches for optimal architectures, and a KDA-Net for the trade-off between the computational cost and accuracy; \item It is the first attempt to investigate NAS and KD in ensemble learning, especially in the field of medical image analysis; \item We provide several in-depth analysis and empirical guidelines for the base learners generation and selection in ensemble learning in consideration of both diversity and performance; \item Extensive experiments on two public datasets demonstrated the effectiveness of each module and superior performance of our method to the state-of-the-art methods. \end{itemize}